Grants and Other Financial Assistance Programs: FY2016

 Previously funded partnerships are eligible to apply as follows:

-- A total of $25,000 is available for the Bunker Hill Community College partnership.
+- A total of no more than $50,000 is available for the Bunker Hill Community College partnership.

-- A total of $105,000 each is available for Bridgewater State University, Cape Cod Community College, Middlesex Community College, Roxbury Community College, UMass Boston, UMass Amherst, and Westfield State University.
+- A total of no more than $105,000 each is available for Berkshire Community College, Bridgewater State University, Cape Cod Community College, Framingham State University, Middlesex Community College, Northern Essex Community College, Roxbury Community College, UMass Boston, UMass Amherst, and Westfield State University.

 Applications will be reviewed and funded based upon the quality of programs proposed.
 Proposals with an in-kind contribution will be given priority.